Sureya/data-engineering-101/chapter1/README.md

 At this stage, it is safe to consider the project **done**, from an application development perspective.

-To Verify if the data has been fetched you execute the follwing SQL code in your database
+To verify if the data has been fetched you execute the follwing SQL code in your database

 ```sql
     SELECT * FROM  daily_weather ;